 Overview of the Book of Corinthians

-Consequently, Paul’s two letters to the Corinthians are the seventh and eighth books of the New Testament.
-And scholars opine that Paul’s most extensive correspondence with the New Testament churches was with the church in Corinth.
+Nevertheless, Paul’s two letters to the Corinthians are the seventh and eighth books of the New Testament respectively.
+They are also the forty-sixth and forty-seventh books of the Bible respectively.

 Paul, therefore, aimed to restore the members of the church of Corinth to their foundation, Jesus Christ.